-Overall the installation of Roadnet routing and scheduling solution was a success for the company, integrating three complex systems and enabling DX to introduce their new wage system successfully.
+Overall the installation of the routing and scheduling solution was a success for the company, integrating three complex systems and enabling DX to introduce their new wage system successfully.

-The team at TRU and Roadnet proved to be robust and reliable
+The team at 121 Systems proved to be robust and reliable.

-The new Roadnet system proved to be both robust and reliable, enabling DX to integrate their new payment structure fairly and introduce a more efficient mechanism for routing.
+The new system proved to be both robust and reliable, enabling DX to integrate their new payment structure somewhat and introduce a more efficient mechanism for routing.

 Dynamic routing reduced journeys from 800 to 740

-Investing in Roadnet systems enabled the introduction of more efficient mechanisms for routing which resulted in the average number of journeys per day reducing from 800 to 740.
+Investing in the system enabled the introduction of more efficient mechanisms for routing, which resulted in the average number of journeys per day, reducing from 800 to 740.

 8% reduction in mileage and fuel costs

-DX estimate that Roadnet has helped them to reduce both mileage and fuel costs by approximately 8%, as well as ensure that the best routes are used by their couriers.
+DX estimates that 121 Systems has helped them to reduce both mileage and fuel costs by approximately 8%, as well as ensure that their couriers use the best routes.

-Integration of numerous complex systems DX successfully integrated Roadnet with handheld GPS devices and their own internal PB Olympus letter sorting system.
+Integration of numerous complex systems DX successfully integrated the solution with handheld GPS devices and their own internal PB Olympus letter sorting system.